WPEI LIMITED trading as level 20

 - communicating with you; and

-- you have consented to such use; and/or
+- where you have consented to such use, and that consent has not been withdrawn; and/or

 - to establish, exercise or defend our legal rights for the purposes of legal proceedings.

-If provision of your personal information is a legal or contractual requirement or a requirement necessary to enter into a contract with us, and you choose not to provide it, we may not be able to perform some of the tasks we need to in order to provide certain services to you.
+Where provision of your personal information is a legal or contractual requirement to enter into a contract with us (or is a practical necessity of entering into such a contractual relationship), and you choose not to provide the relevant information, we may not be able to perform some of the tasks we need to in order to provide certain services to you.

 If you do choose to provide your consent you can withdraw it at any time by contacting us (see section 3).